Setting Up Multifactor Authentication

 Microsoft has enhanced the security of MFA with the Authenticator App by enabling "Number Matching."
 Using the Microsoft Authenticator App, enter a two digit number to approve your sign in.

-Multifactor authentication (MFA) is now required for faculty and staff to access Microsoft 365 services.
-This includes Email, OneDrive, Teams, Office Suite, Forms, Bookings, and other Microsoft applications.
-After successfully setting up MFA, follow the instructions below to use MFA when signing in.
+Multifactor authentication (MFA) is required for employees and credit students to access AACC online services.
+After successfully setting up MFA, follow these instructions to use MFA.

 Related Services / Offerings (2)

-Multifactor authentication (MFA) is required for faculty and staff to access M365 services.
+Multifactor authentication (MFA) is required for employees and students to access M365 services.
 This includes Email, OneDrive, Teams, Office Suite, Forms, Bookings, and other Microsoft applications.
 Microsoft MFA is also used to authenticate for remote access (FortiClient / VPN).